 penalty of perjury.
 A DOJ-361 Form

 may be used to satisfy this requirement.
-The verification of identity must be completed within
+Copies of the verification of identity are acceptable.

 What are the fees?